Major banks want more cash advanced from customers

 Free checking not disappearing

 It may seem there aren’t any banks that offer free checking anymore, but nothing could be further from the truth.
-The majority of credit unions and community banks offer free checking, and because credit unions are nonprofit organizations, an account holder is essentially injecting instant cash into their own community.
+The majority of credit unions and community banks offer free checking, and because credit unions are nonprofit organizations, an account holder is essentially injecting fast cash into their own community.
 Credit unions and community banks are in nearly every city, in every state, from Alabama to Arizona, and all points in between.

 The same folks who needed bailouts